AscheLeee/AschesLF2/README.md

 <b>Stage Bosses</b>

+<u>Stage 1</u>

 I wanted to try something new with stage bosses: having them change attack patterns each time they are defeated.
 I also wanted the attack patterns to vary depending on the difficulty.
 As such, my code has the boss use a skill depending on the stage and phase.
 Within each of the boss' skills, there is an option to press Attack/Jump/Defend at the right moment to increase the projectiles/speed of the skill, and the boss is coded to press the appropriate key depending on the difficulty.

+<u>Stage 2 has no unique AI</u>
+Stage 2 does not feature a unique AI.
+This is because stage 2 is made differently; the player will rescue hostages throughout the stage, and lead their group to defeat the enemies.
+The 'final boss' is, in fact, a large group of enemies who use default AI.

+<u>Stage 3</u>

+Stage 3's boss fights just like any other character.
+However, in the later phases, he will use upgraded versions of his moves by pressing 'Attack' or 'Jump' at the right moment.
+There's also something special for that final phase...